+Table 14-12 lists the methods that are available to interactively modify the Decision Table Visualizer.

+Table 14-12IDtableviz Methods

-EnableEvidenceMode sets whether to show an evidence representation, or a probability representation.
-For Evidence Visualizer, this means switching between showing the evidence cakes on the left, or the probability pies.
-In the Decision Table Visualizer, it determines whether the cakes show evidence (normalized conditional probabilities), or straight probabilities.
-See the MineSet 3.0 Enterprise Edition Reference Guide for additional information about these modes.
+Declaration Description HRESULT EnableEvidenceMode(long on); Specifies whether to show an evidence representation, or a probability representation.
+In the Decision Table Visualizer, this determines whether the cakes show evidence (normalized conditional probabilities), or straight probabilities.
+See the MineSet Enterprise Edition Reference Guide for additional information about these modes.
+HRESULT SetNominalOrder(ORDERCODE ordercode); Specifies how to order attribute values.
+Possible values are: ORDER_ALPHABETICALLY, ORDER_BY_WEIGHT, and ORDER_BY_LABEL HRESULT SetViewerType(VIEWERCODE type); Specifies whether to use the landscape style viewer or examiner viewer to display the scene.
+Possible VIEWERCODE values are LANDSCAPE.VIEWER and EXAMINER.VIEWER.
+HRESULT SetLaplace(long on, float value); Specifies whether or not to use the Laplace correction.

-'''

-void EnableEvidenceMode(short on);

-'''

-The NominalOrder property specifies how to order attribute values.
-Possible values are: ORDER_ALPHABETICALLY, ORDER_BY_WEIGHT, ORDER_BY_LABEL

-'''

-void SetNominalOrder(ORDERCODE order);

-'''

-The ViewerType property specifies whether to use the landscape style viewer or examiner viewer to display the scene.
-VIEWERCODE values are: LANDSCAPE.VIEWER, EXAMINER.VIEWER.

-'''

-void SetViewerType(VIEWERCODE type);

-'''

-The Laplace property specifies whether or not to use Laplace correction.
 The second argument is the amount of Laplace correction to use.

-'''

-void SetLaplace(BOOL on, float value );

-'''

-SaveLabelPaneImage takes a snapshot of the label probability pane and saves it to a file.
+HRESULT SaveLabelPaneImage(bstr_t fileName); Takes a snapshot of the label probability pane and saves it to a file.
 This method is primarily used for debugging and testing.

-'''

-void SaveLabelPaneImage(LPCSTR fileName);

-'''

-SelectLabelValue programmatically selects one of the label values.
+HRESULT SelectLabelValue(bstr_t value); Programmatically selects one of the label values.
 After this method has been invoked, one of the classes in the probability pane on the right should be selected.

-'''

-void SelectLabelValue(LPCSTR value);

-'''

-The WeightThresh property filters out objects with low weight.
-When the threshold is 0% all values are shown, no matter how small their weight; if the value is set to 100% all values are removed from the scene.
+HRESULT SetWeightThresh(float percent); Filters out objects with low weight.
+When the threshold is 0% all values are shown, no matter how small their weight; if value is set to 100% all values are removed from the scene.
+HRESULT SetDetailThresh(float percent); Changes the amount of detail in the scene.

-'''

-void SetWeightThresh(float percent);

-'''

-The DetailThresh property changes the amount of detail in the scene.
 As the threshold is increased, more detail is achieved through globally drilling down on all the cake charts until the maximum level of detail is reached at 100%.

-'''

-void SetDetailThresh(float percent);

-'''

-ITree Visualizer

-Tree Visualizer specific methods.

-ShowMarksDialog brings up a dialog which allows you to mark nodes in the tree with colored flags.

-'''

-void ShowMarksDialog();

-'''

-ShowOverviewDialog brings up a dialog which shows a two dimensional view of the entire tree.

-'''

-void ShowOverviewDialog();

-'''

-ShowSearchDialog brings up a dialog which lets you search for different attribute values for all the nodes in the tree hierarchy.

-'''

-void ShowSearchDialog();

-'''
+IDtableviz2

+Table 14-13 describes a method that is available to interactively modify the Scatter Visualizer.

+Table 14-13IScattert2 Methods

+Declaration Description HRESULT ShowHierarchyDialog(); Causes the Hierarchy Dialog box to be displayed.
+This is relevant only for decision tables and regression tables.

+ITreeviz

+Table 14-14 lists the methods that are available to interactively modify the Tree Visualizer.

+Table 14-14ITreeviz Methods
-Navigate is the equivalent of the navigation buttons on the right-hand strip of the Tree Visualizer Viewer.
-TREE_GOCODE code can take on any of the following values:

-- TREE_HOME-Resets the camera to the home position. - TREE_SETHOME-Sets a new home position. - TREE_VIEWALL-Positions the camera so the entire scene is in view. - TREE_BACK-Go back one step in the navigation history. (undo) - TREE_FORWARD-Go forward one step in the navigation history. (redo) - TREE_PARENT-Update the selection to be the parent of the currently selected node, repositioning the camera to view it. - TREE_LEFT-Update the selection to be the left sibling of current node. - TREE_RIGHT-Update the selection to be the right sibling of current node. - TREE_FIRST-Update selection to be the first (left) child of current node. - TREE_LAST-Update selection to be the last (right) child of current node.
+Declaration Description HRESULT ShowMarksDialog(); Brings up a dialog which allows you to mark nodes in the tree with colored flags.
+HRESULT ShowOverviewDialog(); Brings up a dialog which shows a two dimensional view of the entire tree.
+HRESULT ShowSearchDialog(); Brings up a dialog which lets you search for different attribute values for all the nodes in the tree hierarchy.
+HRESULT Navigate(TREE_GOCODE code); The equivalent of the navigation buttons on the right-hand strip of the Tree Visualizer Viewer.
+Code can take on any of the following values: TREE_HOME-Resets the camera to the home position.
+TREE_SETHOME-Sets a new home position.
+TREE_VIEWALL-Positions the camera so the entire scene is in view.
+TREE_BACK-Moves the position one step back in the navigation history (undo).
+TREE_FORWARD-Moves the position one step forward in the navigation history (redo).
+TREE_PARENT-Updates the selection to be the parent of the currently selected node, repositioning the camera to view it.
+TREE_LEFT-Updates the selection to be the left sibling of current node.
+TREE_RIGHT-Updates the selection to be the right sibling of current node.
+TREE_FIRST-Updates selection to be the first (left) child of current node.
+TREE_LAST-Updates selection to be the last (right) child of current node.
+HRESULT IsValidNavigation(TREE_GOCODE c, long enabled); Sets enabled to TRUE if the corresponding TREE_GOCODE is currently available.
+Otherwise sets it to FALSE.